Blackfell/blackfell.github.io/_posts/2021-08-19-HTB-pwn-reg.md

 # Exploitation Method

 So how do we do this?
-Well all we need to do is fill up the stack frame (which was 0x30 bytes in size) and anything after that will overwrite the SFP, then RP in that order.
+Well all we need to do is fill up the stack frame (which was 0x30 bytes in size) and anything after that will overwrite the Saved Frame Pointer (SFP), then the Return Pointer (RP) in that order.
 We know we want to return to *winner()* and we know that the binary isn't compiled to be position independent (PIE), so we can simply use an absolute address to overwrite the RP and return to *winner()*.

 ## Manual Exploitation